 During my last trip to France, my friends and I visited Paris, the French Riviera, wine country, the alps, and the Tour de France.
 The one place we didn’t visit was northern France, and I’ve wanted to go there ever since.
 And now that Inna and I are back in France, now was the perfect time to visit!

-There is tons to do in northern France, but the two activities we were most interested in were Mont St Michel and Normandy Beach.
+There is tons to do in northern France, but the two activities we were most interested in were Mont Saint-Michel and Normandy Beach.
 We spent a day at each location, plus some time at the nearby cities of Bayeux and Rennes.
-Here is our first post about these destinations, this one on Rennes and Mont St Michel!
+Here is our first post about these destinations, this one on Rennes and Mont Saint-Michel!

 This is the main square near where we stayed in Rennes.
 This square was so awesome, filled with food and music and lots of young people.
 And the buildings, straight out of the middle ages, they were amazing!